semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 ### Scripting with index

 As I said, you can store scripts directly into a dedicated index named `.scripts`.
-Yet, there is a special REST endpoint to manage the scripts, which is `_scripts`.
+Thus, there is a special REST endpoint to manage the scripts, which is `_scripts`.
 A script is identified by its ID, and stored under a specific `lang`:

 <div class="highlight"><pre><code>http://localhost:9200<span style="color: orange">/_scripts/lang/ID</span></code></pre></div>